saeyslab/nichenetr/vignettes/differential_nichenet_pEMT.md

 To calculate ligand activities, we first need to define a geneset of interest for each niche.
-In this case study, the geneset of interest for the Kupffer cell niche are the genes upregulated in Kupffer cells compared to the capsule and bile duct macrophages.
-The geneset of interest for the bile duct macrophage niche are the genes upregulated in bile duct macrophages compared to the capsule macrophages and Kupffer cells.
-And similarly for the capsule macrophage geneset of interest.
+In this case study, the geneset of interest for the pEMT-high niche are the genes upregulated in pEMT-high tumors compared to pEMT-low tumors, and vice versa.

 Note that you can also define these geneset of interest in a different way! (eg pathway-based geneset etc)